sourcebots/labs/electronics/sections/collision.md

 **Charge** is a fundamental property of matter.
 This means it is something we can observe but not explain in other terms.
 In this case we can observe that some particles attract each other, some repel, and some experience no force.
 Since there are three possible states they were called positive, negative and neutral (no charge).
 Charge is measured in **Coulombs (C)**.

 **Current** is the **rate of flow** of electric charge.
 This means the amount of charge flowing in one second.
 In the case of a wire **electrons will flow**, but in electronics we aren’t very interested in which particles are moving so we assume that positive charges flow to negative.
 Current is measured in **Amperes (A)**.
-If a wire carries a current of 1 Amp, then it means that in each second, 1 Coulomb of charge (about 6250000000000000000 electrons) moves through that wire!
+If a wire carries a current of 1 Amp, then it means that in each second, 1 Coulomb of charge (about $$6.25 \times 10^18$$ electrons) moves through that wire!

 **Potential difference** is the difference in potential energy for each Coulomb of charge.
 For example, if you use a voltmeter to test the voltage across a battery, and your voltmeter says 9 Volts, it means that each coulomb of charge leaves with 9 Joules more energy than it entered with.
 For a component the voltmeter would tell you the energy lost by each charge.
 PD is measured in **Volts (V)**.